Define Benches

 To access this task:

-Each pit has its own bench definition.
-The bench definition defines the bench heights and elevations for a pit, with each bench being defined to include the following parameters (either set manually or calculated):
+The bench definition for a pit is a key component of Studio OP.
+It defines the bench heights and elevations for a pit, with each bench being defined to include the following parameters (either set manually or calculated):

 • HEIGHT